-You must provide a baseline aggregate expenditure of state funds for the fiscal year prior to the reimbursement period and actuals for the next fiscal year using a chart similar to the one below.
-As an example, if your fiscal year begins July 1, you would report actual expenditures of state funds for oral health care services for people with HIV from July 1, 2017, through June 30, 2018, in column one.
-In column two, you would report actual expenditures for the next fiscal year (July 1, 2018, through June 30, 2019).
+You must provide a baseline aggregate expenditure of State funds for the fiscal year prior to the reimbursement period and actuals for the next fiscal year using a chart similar to the one below.
+As an example, if your fiscal year begins July 1, you would report actual expenditures of state funds for oral health care services for people with HIV from July 1, 2018, through June 30, 2019, in column one.
+In column two, you would report actual expenditures for the next fiscal year (July 1, 2019, through June 30, 2020).
 HRSA will enforce statutory maintenance of effort requirements through all available mechanisms.

-NON-FEDERAL EXPENDITURES Applicant's FY Prior to Reimbursement Period (Actual) Following FY (Actual) Actual total State funds expended by the applicant for oral healthcare services for low income people with HIV during the FY prior to the reimbursement period.
-Amount: \$ Actual total State funds expended by the applicant for oral healthcare services for low income people with HIV during the FY immediately following the FY reported in column one.
-Amount. φ Amount: \$ iii.
-Budget
+NON-FEDERAL EXPENDITURES Following FY (Actual) Applicant's FY Prior to Reimbursement Period (Actual) Actual total State funds expended by Actual total State funds expended by the applicant for oral health care the applicant for oral health care services for low income people with services for low income people with HIV during the FY prior to the HIV during the FY immediately reimbursement period. following the FY reported in column one.
+Amount: \$ Amount: \$